 After returning to work, I met a new friend and handler, hospice volunteer Elisa LaSota.
 She really took a liking to me, and well, I really liked her, too!
 Together we’ve met some very interesting people as we roam around the Kaplan House.
 She always lets me take the lead and be the greeter as we visit patient rooms.
 She has me do some special tricks on some of the visits and there are times that I even have the opportunity to let someone rub my belly or massage my paws!
 Treats?
 Who needs them when now I know that all the petting and hugging are the best treats in the whole wide world!

 I often hear people ask our hospice staff what they can do to help others living with a serious illness.
 If I could speak, I would encourage them to support the many services that Care Dimensions offers, including complementary therapies and pet therapy.
 These wonderful services are not covered by insurance and are in high demand with our patients because they reduce stress and aid in relaxation.
 This year, I’ve formed a way for people to support Care Dimensions with my very own Patrick’s Pals Walk Team.
-I’ll be at the Walk for Hospice on October 2, and hope you’ll join me.
+I’ll be at the Walk for Hospice and hope you’ll join me.

 There is so much more that I could tell you about the great life I have meeting people and helping them feel happy and comforted.
 I will be semi-retiring from my work as a Therapy Dog soon, but this time, I am not leaving because I am out of shape!
 No, not at all!
 My Mom and I are starting a new chapter in our lives together and we will be retiring!
 How lucky can I be?
 I’ve done all that I could possibly do to help people, made so many friends, lost weight and got in shape, been loved to the moon and back…and, now will relax and continue to be healthy and loved with my family!